 Loss of a major customer or supplier

-If one customer represents more than 15% of revenue, the loss of that customer is a going concern indicator whether or not the financial statements show it yet.
+If one customer represents more than 15% of revenue, the loss of that customer is a going concern indicator whether or not the FS show it yet.
 The revenue impact may not appear until the following year.
 At the balance sheet date, the contract termination notice sitting in the client’s inbox is the indicator.
 Ask management during the ISA 560 subsequent events inquiry whether any material customers have been lost or any material contracts cancelled since year-end.

 Loss of key management without replacement